ROBOT-IS-CHILL/robot-is-chill/TOS.md

 **You** may not upload **User Content** that:

 - discriminates or can be considered hate speech against a religion, sexuality, gender, ideology, or any other protected group,
-- infringes on the copyright of another intellectual property, in cases where the **Generated Content** does not fall under US Fair Use laws,
+- infringes on the copyright of another intellectual property, in cases where the **User Content** does not fall under US Fair Use laws,
 - is or can be used to access illegal material (e.g. CSAM),
 - **You** do not have legal permission to publicize and upload